pbazurin/simple-web-proxy/README.md

 ## How it works

-The target URL is sent to the proxy server, after that proxy server requests the URL and sends the content back to the user.
+The target URL is sent to the proxy server, after that proxy server requests the URL and sends the response back to the user.

 ## Advantages